A Seasonal Job on a Farm in New Zealand

 You perversely persevere, causing calluses on your hands, and battered and bruised you continue to “up, pick, down, drop.”
 It is certainly not the money that drives you on, but rather the laughs, the camaraderie you share with fellow farm-hands, and the incredibly natural way of living—where any cares in the world disappear as soon as you become in sync with the rhythm of life in the orchard.

 Originally from England, Jules Bass is a passionate overland traveler, having spent most of the past decade exploring Asia and beyond.
-Most recently based in Hong Kong, she has a successful career as a Headhunter (Recruitment Consultant) when not on the road.
-For Jules, it is not just about visiting a place...it is about the journey and people you meet on the way.
+For Jules, it is not just about visiting a place.
+It is about the journey and people you meet on the way.